 Operation is nothing but mental actions that follow certain rules or logical rules.
 However, the word Preoperational indicates that the children at this stage are rigid in their thinking, influenced by only one feature, and are limited to that situation.
 Hence, they are not capable of operations.
 That is why we call it as Preoperational period.

-The 3 Concepts Developed during Preoperational Stage
+3 Concepts Developed During Preoperational Stage

 According to Piaget, children in the age group of 2 to 7 years develop 3 concepts during their preoperational period.
 They are: